Buddy Biancalana, former MLB player, presents...

 I think that this fluid motion my body experiences through Buddy's teaching will allow anyone to pitch with more freedom and reduce pitching injuries.
 The more fluid you are, the less strain you put on your ligaments and muscles.

-Austin Davis, Philadelphia Phillies
+Austin Davis, Pittsburgh Pirates

 Buddy possesses knowledge about the brain-body connection that I have not been exposed to anywhere else.
 My work with him has transformed how I look to increase performance.
 When I work with Buddy I feel “in the zone.”
 He brings a fresh perspective to the world of baseball that has transformed me as a pitcher and I know will transform others.